kishore-s-15/COVID-19-Tracker/README.md

 # COVID-19 Tracker
-This web app has been developed using React and deployed using Firebase Hosting
+This web app has been developed using React & uses [disease.sh](https://disease.sh/) - Open Disease Data API in backend for getting the COVID-19 data
+It is deployed using Firebase Hosting

 > Link: https://covid-19-tracker-53aa4.web.app/

 <h3 align="center">Wireframe of the web app</h3>